alexromanov/alexromanov.github.io/_posts/2021-06-13-scala-grpc-api-tests.md

 As you can see, Greeter Service has four methods:

 - **SayHello()** method for unary calls: a client sends a single request to the server and gets a single response back
-- **ItKeepsTalking()** method for client streaming: the client will send a bunch of messages to the server and after that will wait for a single reply back
+- **ItKeepsTalking()** method for client streaming: the client will send a bunch of messages to the server and, after that, will wait for a single reply back
 - **ItKeepsReplying()** method for server streaming: the client will read a stream of messages from a server until there are no more new messages.
 - **StreamHellos()** method for bi-directional communication: the client and the server send a stream of messages to each other.